James A. Fisher

 Chairman & Chief Executive Officer

-Jim Fisher, Chairman and CEO of Ball Brothers Foundation, is a grandson of E.B.
-Ball.
-Jim holds a BA in English from DePauw University, an MBA from the University of Colorado and served in the USAF with the rank of Captain.
+James A. Fisher (“Jim”) is a grandson of E.B.
+Ball and the son of John and Janice Fisher.
+Jim holds a BA in English from DePauw University, an MBA from the University of Colorado and served in the U.S. Air Force with the rank of Captain.
 Jim worked for Ball Corp. for over thirty years.
-In addition to serving as Acting Chairman and CEO of Ball Brothers Foundation, Jim is a Trustee of DePauw University and the Asheville School and has recently served as Chairman of the IU Health Ball Memorial Hospital Foundation board, as a board member of Delaware Advancement Corporation, and on the Advisory Board of Old National Bank.
-Jim and his wife currently live in North Carolina where he continues to serve philanthropically.
+In addition to serving as Chairman and CEO of Ball Brothers Foundation, Jim is a trustee of the Asheville School.
+Jim and his wife currently live in North Carolina but previously resided in Muncie during which time Jim served as Chairman of the IU Health Ball Memorial Hospital board, a board member of Delaware Advancement Corporation, and on the Advisory Board of Old National Bank.

 President & Chief Operating Officer